August 17, 2023

 However, GI bleeding can also be very serious, leading to hospitalization and death.
 For example, a recent study states that GI bleeding results in up to 300,000 annual hospitalizations and 30,000 annual deaths in the U.S., with a 30-day mortality rate of 6% and 14%.

 Plus, regarding the aspirin-induced shifts in the gut...
-Decades of research support the notion that disease begins in the gut!
+Decades of research support the notion that disease states -- ranging from Alzheimer's to Allergies to Autoimmunity-- trace back to issues in the gut!
 Accordingly, the latest research suggests that long-term NSAID/aspirin use contributes to significant health problems (Maseda, 2020; Zádori et al., 2023).

 Remember, everything in the body is all connected!
 So to truly improve your mental health, heart health, weight loss, fatigue, hormones, or you name it, we MUST address matters like this that collectively keep your body stuck in a state of being off balance!

 I know what you might be thinking...
 But popping a pill sounds SO much more convenient than making heart-healthy lifestyle changes!
-Well, the good news here is that perhaps we can accommodate this with an EPA/DHA omega-3 fish oil supplement!
+I like to bring the platitudes "Nothing is free" in here!
+But we may be able to partially accommodate by bringing in an EPA/DHA omega-3 fish oil supplement!

 Now just imagine if you combined this with regular exercise and healthy eating!
-A whole-food diet rich in veggies, fruits, monounsaturated fats (olive oil and avocados) and high-quality protein (especially fish) can significantly improve heart health.
+A whole-food diet rich in veggies, fruits, monounsaturated fats (olive oil and avocados), vitamin E rich foods (sunflower seeds, almonds, olives, avocado) and high-quality protein (especially fish) can significantly improve heart health.
 This describes a "Mediterranean-style diet", shown in large-scale reviews to reduce cardiovascular events by 10% (Sofi et al., 2010)!

 Khan, S. U., Lone, A. N., Khan, M. S., Virani, S. S., Blumenthal, R. S., Nasir, K., Miller, M., Michos, E. D., Ballantyne, C. M., Boden, W. E., & Bhatt, D. L. (2021).
 Effect of omega-3 fatty acids on cardiovascular outcomes: A systematic review and meta-analysis.
 EClinicalMedicine, 38, 100997. https://doi.org/10.1016/j.eclinm.2021.100997